Calibrating Verbalized Confidence with Self-Generated Distractors: Introduction

 The approach above for normalizing verbalized confidence with distractors aims to leverage coherence within claim validation, but overlooks another relevant facet of coherence in LLMs.
 In particular, coherence among sampled generations is correlated with correctness, an observation leveraged by the popular approach of self-consistency \citep{xiong2024llmsexpressuncertaintyempirical}.
 Thus, inspired by prior findings on generator-validator disagreement \citep{li2023benchmarkingimprovinggeneratorvalidatorconsistency}, we integrate these complementary dimensions of coherence into \method.
 Specifically, we use distractor generation and NLI reweighting to estimate and enforce coherence across validations of related claims (e.g. not accepting contradictory claims), while using self-consistency to quantify coherence across sampled generations, upweighting more commonly generated claims.

-We test our method on open-source and closed-source models, applied to short-form (TriviaQA and SimpleQA)~\citep{joshi2017triviaqalargescaledistantly, wei2024measuringshortformfactualitylarge} and long-form \citep[\factscore;][]{min2023factscorefinegrainedatomicevaluation} generation domains. \method improves ECE over the next best method by an average of 0.099, 0.092, and 0.055, respectively. \method effectively extends to long-form biography generation, where it improves Pearson and Spearman correlation with passage-level \factscore over the best baseline by an average of 0.072 and 0.074, respectively.
+We test our method on open-source and closed-source models, applied to short-form (TriviaQA and SimpleQA)~\citep{joshi2017triviaqalargescaledistantly, wei2024measuringshortformfactualitylarge} and long-form \citep[\factscore;][]{min2023factscorefinegrainedatomicevaluation} generation domains. \method improves ECE over the best baseline by an average of 0.077, 0.092, and 0.055, respectively (note that the best baseline differs between the short-form and long-form settings). \method effectively extends to long-form biography generation, where it improves Pearson and Spearman correlation with passage-level \factscore over the best baseline by an average of 0.072 and 0.074, respectively.
 Further analysis shows that \method relieves confidence saturation, and that simply scaling up self-consistency (the strongest baseline overall) does not suffice to match the calibration of \method.